sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 #### EXAMPLE {#silencedsilenced-get-example}

-In the following example, querying the `/silenced/:silenced` API returns a JSON map that contains the requested [silencing entry definition][1] (in this example, for the silencing entry named `linux:check-cpu`).
+In the following example, querying the `/silenced/:silenced` API endpoint returns a JSON map that contains the requested [silencing entry definition][1] (in this example, for the silencing entry named `linux:check-cpu`).
 Silencing entry names are generated from the combination of a subscription name and check name.

 {{< highlight shell >}}